-This robe a la Anglais is made from the most stunning and unusual hand painted silk in a design I have not seen before.
+This robe à l'Anglaise is made from the most stunning and unusual hand painted silk in a design I have not seen before.
 The silk was almost certainly painted in Guangzhou (Canton) province.
 The exceptional silk was painted in the 1750s, during the Qing dynasty and the Qianlong emperor's reign (1735-1795).
-The silk was exported to England during George IIIs reign and made up into a robe into a robe in the 1770s.
-The robe was not altered as I previously thought.
+The silk lengths were then exported to England during George IIIs reign and made up into a robe in the 1770s.
+The robe would have been worn retroussée or polonaise-style.
+There would have been tapes and loops inside the skirt to pull and puff up the back skirt (hence it being quite long at the back).
 Many museums have hand painted silk dresses, but I can't find any with similar fabric design where they have combined a blue and white design with polychrome shades.
 The design was drawn in ink and the areas to be painted covered with white lead, pigments such as malachite (green) and orphiment (yellow) and vermillion (red) and lead white are used.

 Most Chinese export items, including textiles, were traded through Guangzhou (Canton), and in 1753 was the only permitted port to trade.
 In 1750 almost 70,000 kilos of raw silk and nearly 20,000 silk goods were exported to Europe via the East India Company, with a third destined for Great Britain.
 It was used for bed and wall hangings, as well as dress fabric.